emberjs/website/source/blog/2015-05-05-glimmer-merging.md

 First, this allowed us to remove **all** internal views for constructs like `{{foo}}`, `{{#if bar}}` and even in `{{#each posts as |post|}}`.
-This view removal has an impact on initial render, because these constructs are very common in real-world template.
+This view removal has an impact on initial render, because these constructs are very common in real-world templates.

 Second, as we have discussed extensively, this allows us to significantly improve the performance of re-rendering, which makes it